Oscillopsia

 Oscillopsia is a visual disturbance in which objects in the visual field appear to oscillate.
 The severity of the effect may range from a mild blurring to rapid and periodic jumping.
 Oscillopsia is an incapacitating condition experienced by many patients with neurological disorders.
 It may be the result of ocular instability occurring after the oculomotor system is affected, no longer holding images steady on the retina.
 A change in the magnitude of the vestibulo-ocular reflex due to vestibular disease can also lead to oscillopsia during rapid head movements.
 Oscillopsia may also be caused by involuntary eye movements such as nystagmus, or impaired coordination in the visual cortex (especially due to toxins) and is one of the symptoms of superior canal dehiscence syndrome.
 Those affected may experience dizziness and nausea.
 Oscillopsia can also be used as a quantitative test to document aminoglycoside toxicity.
 Permanent oscillopsia can arise from an impairment of the ocular system that serves to maintain ocular stability.
 Paroxysmal oscillopsia can be due to an abnormal hyperactivity in the peripheral ocular or vestibular system.

+Symptoms

+Patients may feel wobbly vision, back-and-forth vibrating, blurred vision, and different symptoms depending on the severity of the problem.

+During a visual symptom, patients may become dizzy or nauseated.
+Closing one's eyes during this may not always work, as a feeling of eye movement may remain.
+While it may not happen, the dizziness effect could cause one to vomit.